-Though interest rates on student loans have fluctuated in the last few decades, they’ve been increasing in recent years.
+Though interest rates on federal student loans have fluctuated over the last few decades, they’ve been fairly steady in recent years.
 From the 1960s to 1992, Congress set fixed interest rates for student loans that ranged from 6% to 10%.

-During that time, rates were all over the spectrum.
-After 2006, rates became fixed again for the life of the loan, but differed based on the type of loan (for example, Direct Subsidized versus Direct Unsubsidized).
+Until 2006, rates for federal student loans were a bit all over the spectrum.
+After 2006, rates became fixed again, but differed based on the type of loan (for example, Direct Subsidized versus Direct Unsubsidized).

 Wondering how you might be able to